esyede/rakit/packages/docs/data/lottery.md

 echo $result; // "Win!" or "Lose!" randomly
 ```

-If no callbacks are defined, the method will return `true` for win and `false` for lose:
+Without callbacks it returns `true` on a win and `false` on a loss:

 ```php
 $lottery = Lottery::odds(1, 10);